JTtNinjaCode/SimpleD-Compiler/README.md

 All output files of example_code are located in the example_output directory.
 Intermediate compilation results and the program itself are placed in the build directory.

 ### Error Message
 - (Error1.sd)	type mismatch in operation.
 - (Error2.sd)	identifier conflict.
 - (Error3.sd)	variable type cant be void.
 - (Error4.sd)	array base type cant be void.
 - (Error5.sd)	identifier not exists.
 - (Error6.sd)	main func's return type should be void.
 - (Error7.sd)	main func shouldnt have param.
 - (Error8.sd)	main func not exists.
+- (Error9.sd)	lhs of assign operator should be and object.
+- (Error10.sd) 	assign to const object.

 ### Output format
 Example1_sigma.sd.output